-According to the American Automobile Association (AAA), Louisiana had the second-highest rate of fatal hit and run accidents in America as of 2018.
-If you were in a hit and run accident, you may be able to recover damages for your injuries, losses, and pain and suffering.
+According to the American Automobile Association (AAA), Louisiana has one of the highest rates of fatal hit and run accidents.
+If you were in a hit and run accident, you may be able to recover damages for your injuries and other losses.

 The attorneys from the Morris Bart law firm are here to serve your legal needs when another driver’s negligent act led to an accident.
 If you retain a Shreveport hit and run accident lawyer at our firm, we will work to document your losses, assign a value to your case and investigate your accident to prove liability—even if the driver cannot be located.
 Our attorneys can also assist with insurance claims and general legal counsel.

-To learn more about the legal services we offer at the Morris Bart law firm, contact a team member today at (318) 553-5470 to receive your free consultation.
+To learn more about the legal services we offer at the Morris Bart law firm, contact a team member today for a free consultation.
+When you are the victim of a hit and run accident, our Shreveport car accident lawyer can help build your case.

 Legal Definition of a Hit and Run Accident